Dominic Thiem: 2024: Final year

 In 2024, Thiem muscled through his qualifying matches in Brisbane, narrowly defeating James McCabe and Giulio Zeppieri in three sets.
 In the main draw, he was matched against Rafael Nadal, who was making his comeback after a year's hiatus from the sport due to injury.
 In their 16th meeting, Thiem was defeated in straight sets by Nadal.
 He continued the Australian season by playing at the exhibition tournament in Kooyong, losing to Andy Murray but winning his match against Francisco Cerundolo, both in straight sets.
 He ended his Australian campaign in Melbourne, losing a 5-set, near 5-hour match against Felix Auger-Aliassime.
 At the end of January, Thiem separated from his coach, Benjamin Ebrahimzadeh.

 In February, Thiem played for Austria at the World Group I play-offs in the Davis Cup, winning his singles match in straight sets against Michael Agwi.
 He then headed to Oslo for the UTS Tour, nicknamed 'Thieminho', appearing for the first time since 2020.
 He lost his matches against Alexander Bublik and Holger Rune, before withdrawing due to food poisoning.
-In March, he skipped the tournaments in the Sunshine Double and opted to compete at the ATP Challenger level instead, playing in Szekesfehervar and Zadar Challenger tournaments.
+In March, he skipped the tournaments in the Sunshine Double and opted to compete at the ATP Challenger level instead, playing in Székesfehérvár and Zadar Challenger tournaments.
 In April, he was unable to qualify for Monte Carlo and Madrid, losing in the qualifying rounds to Roberto Bautista Agut and Thanasi Kokkinakis in the first and second qualifying rounds respectively.
 At the ATP 250 level, he scored his first ATP Tour-level win of the season in Estoril against Maximilian Marterer before losing in the second round to Richard Gasquet.
 In Munich, he lost in the first round to Alejandro Moro Cañas.

 In May, Thiem announced his impending retirement after the Vienna Open in October.
 He made his final appearance in Roland Garros, losing in the second round of the qualifying tournament to Otto Virtanen.
-In the grass season, Thiem played in Mallorca for the second time, his first being the occasion in which he received his injury in 2021.
+In the grass season, Thiem played in Mallorca for the second time, his first being the occasion on which he incurred his injury in 2021.
 He was defeated in the first round by Gaël Monfils, despite heading into the match with a 6–0 record against the Frenchman.
 Thiem skipped Wimbledon and entered at Gstaad where he lost in the first round to Juan Pablo Varillas.
 In Kitzbühel, where Thiem was defending finalist points from 2023, he lost in the first round to Thiago Agustín Tirante.
 He was later given a tribute celebration after the match.

 At the US Open, Thiem was awarded a wildcard to make his final Grand Slam tournament appearance.
 He lost to Ben Shelton in straight sets in the first round.

 In his final match of his career, Thiem played Luciano Darderi in the first round of the Vienna Open, where he lost in straight sets.